memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/api/python-api.md

 `function` is meant to be used as a decorator function to register module functions.
 The registered func needs to be a callable which optionally takes `FuncCtx` as the first argument.
 Other arguments of func will be bound to values passed in the Cypher query.
-Only the signature of funcion arguments need to be annotated with types.
-The return type doesn't need to be specified and the function must produce any supported `mgp` type.
+Only the funcion arguments need to be annotated with types.
+The return type doesn't need to be specified, but it has to be supported by `mgp.Any`.
 Registering generator functions is currently not supported.

 **Example usage**